 (Possibly in a complex way like Berkson’s paradox or conditioning on unmentioned variables, like a phone-based survey inadvertently generating conclusions valid only for the phone-using part of the population, causing amusing pseudo-correlations.)

 If it’s either #1 or #2, we’re good and we’ve found a causal relationship; it’s only outcome #3 which leaves us baffled & frustrated.
 If we were guessing at random, you’d expect us to still be right at least 33% of the time.
+(As in the joke about the lottery—you’ll either win or lose, and you don’t know which, so it’s 50-50, and you like dem odds!)
 And we can draw on all sorts of knowledge to do better.3

 So, correlations tend to not be causation because it’s almost always #3, a shared cause.
 This commonness is contrary to our expectations, based on a simple & unobjectionable observation that of the 3 possible relationships, 2 are causal; and so we often reason as though correlation were strong evidence for causation.
 This leaves us with a paradox: experimental results seem to contradict intuition.
 To resolve the paradox, I need to offer a clear account of why shared causes/confounds are so common, and hopefully motivate a different set of intuitions.

 Here’s where Bayes nets & causal networks (seen previously on LW & Michael Nielsen) come up.
-When networks are inferred on real-world data, they often start to look pretty gnarly: tons of nodes, tons of arrows pointing all over the place.
+Even simulating the simplest possible model of linear regression, adding covariates barely increase the probability of correctly inferring direction of causality, and the effect sizes remain badly imprecise (2014).
+And when networks are inferred on real-world data, they look gnarly: tons of nodes, tons of arrows pointing all over the place.
 Daphne Koller early on in her Probabilistic Graphical Models course shows an example from a medical setting where the network has like 600 nodes and you can’t understand it at all.
-When you look at a biological causal network like this:
+When you look at a biological causal network like metabolism:

-You start to appreciate how everything might be correlated with everything, but not cause each other.
+You start to appreciate how everything might be correlated with everything, but (usually) not cause each other.

 10 choose 2 = 45 possible comparisons, and with 20, 190, and 40, 780.
 40 variables is not that much for many real-world problems.)
 A lot of these combos will yield some sort of correlation.
 But does the number of causal relationships go up as fast?
 I don’t think so (although I can’t prove it).